Separation Preparation Guide: Alberta Marriage Law

 Attend Relationship Counseling

 Many people believe their relationship is past the point of no return, but there is no harm in seeking professional help from a psychologist or marriage counselor especially if there are children involved.
-Even if your relationship ends, the benefits of counseling will often permeate through to settlement discussions and finalizing issues such as property division and parenting.
+Even if your relationship ends, the benefits of counseling often permeate through to settlement discussions and finalizing issues.
+For example, such issues include thins like property division, the division of debts and parenting.

 Consult With A Family Law Lawyer Before Separation

-With all separation preparation it is important for clients to understand all of the issues pertaining to their case prior to taking any major steps, such as moving out of the house or selling matrimonial property.
+With all separation preparation it is important for clients to understand all of the issues pertaining to their case prior to taking any major steps.
+For example, such a step includes moving out of the house or selling matrimonial property.
 Sometimes clients will take an unreasonable position on a certain issue as a result of not understanding the law.
 It is important for clients to understand their rights in order to avoid participating in any unnecessary arguments which can stall negotiations and increase legal fees unnecessarily.
 As a part of separation preparation, we recommend that clients attend with a lawyer who specializes in the area of family law.
 This way they will understand the legal position specific to their circumstances.

 Do Not Leave The Matrimonial Home Or Joint Residence